Moving More

 Experts recommend two and a half hours or more of activity every week, or about 20 minutes per day.
 Moving more and sitting less reduces your risk for cancer, dementia, diabetes, heart disease, stroke, osteoporosis, and obesity.
 It can help with recovering from injury and illness, reduce stress, improve your mental health, boost your self-confidence, and enhance relationships.

-The key is finding ways to get your body moving.
-From doing a few squats while you’re on a break at work, to taking a walk with your friends at the park, to doing vigorous outdoor or housework, any movement or activity that increases your breathing and heart rate counts.
+The key is finding ways to get your body moving, even in the winter.
+From doing a few squats or stretches during your break at work, adding warm layers for a walk with friends at the park, to skating or shoveling snow, any movement or activity that increases your breathing and heart rate counts.

 It’s also important to limit sitting (sedentary) time to eight hours per day or less with frequent breaks.
 CancerCare Manitoba has information about moving more, including how cancer can be prevented through more physical activity.